-Port Moresby, the capital of Papua New Guinea and the only international gateway in to the country, is located on a quite spectacular headland that faces out in to Gulf of Papua.
+Port Moresby, the capital of Papua New Guinea and the principal international gateway in to the country, is located on a quite spectacular headland that faces out in to Gulf of Papua.

 The largest city in the South Pacific with a population of around 350,000 Port Moresby, or POM as it is often described locally, has what you might call an image problem – a firmly entrenched reputation as a violent and dangerous place, where the streets are not safe to walk on, and venturing out on them is basically taking your life in your hands…

 While it is true that Moresby can be dangerous, my experience is that its not the hell-hole the tabloid media love to paint it and a modicum of common sense will keep you safe and sound!

 So, if you are looking at a trip to Papua New Guinea, the bottom line is that you should not let Port Moresby’s rather “gritty” reputation (as the Lonely Planet calls it) put you off as the country has a tremendous amount to offer, both above and below the water, and an overnight stay in the capital is not the near-death experience it might appear to be.

 There are really two Port Moresby’s… the downtown and beach side suburbs where expats and rich locals live, which is also where most of the main hotels are.
 Here the average three-bedroom house costs around $750,000 and rents for a two bedroom apartment can exceed $2500 per week – expensive by any standards, but totally out of the question for ordinary locals where the average weekly salary is less than $200.

 These are areas where violent crime is always a possibility, but actually only occurs occasionally and usually with severe (ex-judicial) retribution by the police when the perpetrators are caught.